President Trump Bans Transgender People From Serving In U.S. Military

 This morning, President Donald Trump announced that he is banning all transgender people from serving in the U.S. military, according to the Washington Post.
-He made the announcement in a series of tweets on Twitter.
+He made the announcement in a series of posts on Twitter.

 “After consultation with my Generals and military experts, please be advised that the United States Government will not accept or allow transgender individuals to serve in any capacity in the US Military,” he wrote.